rioriost/graphrag-legalcases-postgres/README.md

     GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA case_graph TO "{Username}"
     ```

-    This should finalize your Postgres instance for the Apache AGE Graph extension and legal citation data that was loaded.
+    This should finalize your PostgreSQL instance for the Apache AGE Graph extension and legal citation data that was loaded.

 ## Contributing